andrewackerman/bloc_lite/packages/bloc_lite_flutter/README.md

 }
 ```

-In that example, the inherited bloc is automatically inferred from the corresponding `InheritedBloc`, eliminating the need to explicitly obtain it. (`BlocStateWidget` offers the same convenient factory constructor, but requires the two type parameters `inherited<BlocType, BlocStateType>`.)
+In that example, the inherited bloc is automatically inferred from the corresponding `InheritedBloc`, eliminating the need to explicitly obtain it.

 Sometimes you may find yourself injecting multiple blocs at once into the widget tree.
 To do this, you can nest multiple `InheritedBloc`s, but that can quickly bloat the widget tree: